 - Pedestrian Retrieval: The testing phase conducts the pedestrian retrieval.
-Given a query for a person-of-interest and a gallery set, the Re-ID model is used to extract feature representations learned in the previous stage.
+Given a query for a person-of-interest and a gallery set, the Re-ID model extracts feature representations learned in the previous stage.
 A ranking list is obtained by sorting the calculated query-to-gallery similarity (probability of ID-match).

 State-of-the-Art Re-Identification: Closed-World

-The widely studied “closed-world” setting is usually applied under research assumptions and has achieved relevant advances using deep learning techniques on a number of datasets.
+The widely studied “closed-world” setting is usually applied under research assumptions and has achieved relevant advances using deep learning techniques on several datasets.
 Typically, a standard closed-world Re-ID system contains three main components:

-- Feature Representation Learning, which focuses on developing the feature construction strategies.
+- Feature Representation Learning, which focuses on developing feature construction strategies.